Illumination number of 3-dimensional cap bodies: Introduction

 \begin{theorem} For any cap body $K\subset\mm{}^3$, $I(K)\leq 6$. \end{theorem}

 In particular, \cref{thm:main} verifies the conjecture for all cap bodies in $\mm^3$.
 The illuminating directions can be taken to be vertices of a regular tetrahedron, together with two special directions depending on the body.
-The existence of such a tetrahedron is shown probabilistically, with an estimate on the expected number of un-illuminated caps (which turns out to be $\le 2$) carried over using integer linear programming, which allows delegating analysis of cases of the quantities of caps of various sizes to the computer.

-\begin{remark} We shall address the illumination problem for cap bodies in higher dimensions in a forthcoming paper. \end{remark}
+In particular, we show, using integer linear programming, that for a random rotation of vertices of regular tetrahedron, the maximum (taken over all cap bodies) of expected number of un-illuminated caps is strictly less than 3.